+Client authentication

-SSH protocol Version 2 supports similar authentication methods to SSH protocol Version 1.
-When using the default value for the PreferredAuthentication option in the server configuration file sshd\config (see the "interNet Services Administrator Guide"), the OpenSSH client executes the following authentication methods one after the other:
+When using the default value for the PreferredAuthentication option in the client configuration file ssh_config (see section "Configuring the OpenSSH client ssh" on page 329), the OpenSSH client executes the following authentication methods one after the other:

-- 1. rhosts authentication
+- 1. host based authentication

 - 2. Public key authentication

 - 3. Password authentication